Matrim88RLTW/CPP/README.md

 If you are here, you are either lost, or somehow have been lured here by myself.
 Either way, welcome!!
 Please take a look at my ongoing project for furthering my own abilities and education in C++ particularly.

 This is a project at building a top down tactical RPG.
-I am pushing myself by working heavily and primarily in the tensorflow lib, I have taken a liking to cluster algorithims and their use in unsupervised learning for enemy generation.
+I have taken a liking to cluster algorithims and their use in unsupervised learning for enemy generation.
 While supervised learning seems particularly suited for the battle prediction and difficulty scaling.
 Need to read further into these areas for upcoming updates.

 Current build status: V1.3 : Working my way through initial modules for the build.